We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Drive to Hermanus (approx 80 km / 1 h 0 mins).
 The Marine is perched on the cliffs, overlooking Hermanus' Walker Bay, and offers guests the unique opportunity to experience the finest land-based whale watching in the world.
 From June to November guests are able to view these majestic creatures from the comfort of their beautiful sea view room.

 Drive to The Garden Route (approx 465 km / 4 h 30 mins).
 The Plettenberg, situated on a rocky headland in Plettenberg Bay, along the famous Garden Route, is the ultimate South African seaside escape.
 The 5* hotel, with its 35 beautifully appointed rooms and 2 family-style villas, showcases views of the ocean, mountains and endless stretches of golden sand.

 Drive back to George Airport, return your hire car and check in for your flight to Johannesburg (please note: check in for domestic flights is 90 minutes prior to the flight departure).

 Airlink 4Z622 (Economy Class): Fly from George Airport (GRJ) departing at 08:30 to O.R.
 Tambo International Airport (JNB), arriving at 13:05

 Connect with your flight onto Skukuza.

-You will be met and transferred to Sabi Sabi Little Bush.
+You will be met upon arrival at the airport and transferred to Sabi Sabi Little Bush.